 I was so excited when mine arrived in the mail yesterday that I couldn’t even wait for the hooligans before getting started with them.

 My son and I dug right in to them, and we soaked our water beads right away.

 We let the water beads sit in the water for a couple of hours to hydrate, and then my sons tried them out.

 They LOVED them.
-Matthew (13), said “These are the best things in the whole house!
+My 13 year old said “These are the best things in the whole house!
 If I was in the daycare, I’d play with them all day”.

 I have to agree.
-They are very cool.
+Water beads are VERY cool.